Code-Institute-Submissions/the-shamans-cat/README.md

 - **Footer** – This is at the bottom of every page and contains:
     *   Copyright for protection of business data.
-    *   A Terms & Condtion's modal to clarify matter legally.
+    *   A Terms & Condition's modal to clarify matter legally.
     *   Contact button which leads to the contact form.
     *   Social media icons providing links to other social platforms used by the shaman.